waves_logo Docs

 As a result, the wallet.dat will be generated in the selected directory based on the existing seed.

-# Using Existing Wallet
+# Use Existing Wallet

-# Updating Wallet's Settings
+# Update Wallet Settings

 If you want to run the node with another wallet, use one of the following instuctions: